-It would be helpful if you could let us know if you will be able to attend this opening folk session.
-Just drop a quick email to email@example.com
+It would be helpful if you could let us know if you will be able to attend the folk session.
+Just drop a quick email to firstname.lastname@example.org

 We look forward to seeing you all there.